skasiri/gift-i-card/readme.txt

 4. Map your WooCommerce products to Gift-i-Card variants as needed.

 == Changelog ==
+= 1.2.2 =
+* Fixed issue with order not being processed when manually created by admin

 = 1.2.1 =
 * Separated admin order styles and scripts from public assets for better performance
 * Created dedicated CSS and JS files for order admin functionality (gicapi-order-admin.css, gicapi-order-admin.js)